|Go to verse:|

 “but they were not found.”
 The switch from the singular pronoun “he” in the opening of the verse to the plural pronoun “they,” shows that the “they” refers to the donkeys.a It is not that the pronouns are confusing, as some commentators claim.

 “But he said to him.”
 But he [the servant] said to him [to Saul].

 “Look, there is a man of God in this city.”
 The city that Samuel lived in was Ramah, so the city here in the record must be Ramah, also known as Ramathaim-zophim (1 Sam.
 1:1).

-“comes, yes, come to pass.”
+“comes, yes, comes to pass.”
 The Hebrew doubles the word “come” for emphasis, thus using the figure of speech polyptoton.
-[For more on polyptoton and this way of translating it, see commentary on Gen. 2:16].(top)

 “gift.”
 The Hebrew word occurs only here and the meaning is not exactly known, but it seems to be related to a gift that opened the door for one to be able to see the prophet.(top)